View on Map »

 GIC’s mostly pay higher rates of interest than bank savings accounts, but less than many other investments.
 Rates are higher for longer term GIC’s and for larger deposits.

-Seniors today are getting discouraged and are seeing their portfolios dwindle with both a low interest rate and low investment return environment.
 For those seniors who would like to increase their after-tax income and preserve their capital in their estate, there is a simple and guaranteed strategy that will do both.

 This strategy is known as an Insured Annuity.